refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `liveParams`

-Params to pass to [liveProvider's](/docs/api-reference/core/providers/live-provider/#subscribe) subscribe method.
+`liveParams` are the params to pass to [liveProvider's](/docs/api-reference/core/providers/live-provider/#subscribe) subscribe method.

 ### `overtimeOptions`